Not A Fan

 Secondly, we were not created for this world, we are called to live in it, spread light into the darkness, plant and water, and then go home.
 Christ’s call for us to take up our own cross and follow Him is a call for commitment, not of comfort.

 While I understand that salvation is a free gift of God, that doesn’t mean that it’s cheep.
 The last thing we read in our text this morning was that you must give up everything you have to be my follower.
-That’s His line in the sand, any one of you who does not give up everything, cannot be My disciple.
+That’s His line in the sand, anyone of you who does not give up everything, cannot be My disciple.
 I can’t remember many sermons I have heard or preached that touched that subject.
-I have preached on salvation that’s a free gift, but I haven’t preached on the cost of serving Christ.
+I have preached on salvation that’s a free gift, but I repent that I haven’t preached on the cost of serving Christ.

 Christ is calling us to make sure we are willing to pay the cost before we make the commitment.
 Jesus wants to know if we are in this for the long haul, if we are willing to follow Him no matter what happens or what you’re required to give up?
 There is only one way to truly follow Jesus.
 Followers must be willing to give up everything.